-I have not purchased a commercial cleaning product in 5 years, and this includes dish liquid!
+I have not purchased a commercial cleaning product in many, many years, and this includes dish liquid!

 Hi, I am Analisa the creator of Under Your Sink, the one who posts your orders and writes all these blogs 😊 I have found a solution to wash my dishes without any toxic chemicals and without any plastic waste and today I am sharing what I do, so you can do it too.